Kahloyx/VDcalc/README.md

-Calculating Utility For Voltage Divider:
+Calculating Utility For Voltage Divider written in Rust (as good as I could):

 	Notes To Understand Voltage Divider: